djmk/OpenCV_basics/README.md

 # OpenCV_basics
-In this repository, I will upload the tutorials of OpenCV.
+In this repository, I uploaded the tutorials of OpenCV.
+Furthermore, I have uploaded some other preprocessing stuffs.